-The image quality on the Chortau Dual Dash Cam is surprisingly good.
+The image quality on the Chortau Dash Cam is surprisingly good.
 A dash cam at this price point five years ago would have been virtually unusable.
 However, since camera technology has dropped in price so much, this offering from Chortau will meet most driver’s needs.

 Front Chortau Dual Dash Cam Quality

 At the front is a 1080p full HD 170° wide-angle lens camera that provides adequate quality footage in most weather and lighting conditions.